-Size: Small - up to a foot tall; flowers up to 2 inches in diameter
+Size: Small - up to a foot tall; flowers up to 2

-Habitat: dry, windy areas - common in the flatlands, the Lokisian Mountains, and the Kelvam Desert
+inches in diameter

-Description: Able to survive in the most desolate of areas, this unusual plant seems to have incorporated metal from the surrounding soil into its biology.
-The gray-blue flowers of the plant are literally composed, at least partially, of metal.
+Habitat: dry, windy areas - common in the flatlands, the Lokisian Mountains, and the partially, of metal.
 This allows the flowers to take tremendous punishment from wind and other weather, despite their small size.
 The flowers crumple, however, when they are touched from the sides, suggesting an almost crystalline structure.
 As such, the flowers are useless for acquiring metal, though they are sought after for their rarity (since they are so fragile when handled) and unique beauty.